• Skip to primary navigation

 A spoon dishing up serving of bean salad.

-Cold Green Bean Salad is a delicious and colorful side dish that combines the freshness, flavors and textures found in various canned beans along with crisp, diced sweet onions and peppers.
+Mixed Bean Salad is a delicious and colorful side dish that combines the freshness, flavors and textures found in various canned beans along with crisp, diced sweet onions and peppers.
 But it's the sweetened balsamic vinegar sauce that just might steal the show!
+Serve alongside Chicken Spaghetti with Rotel or Crusted Chicken Romano for a delicious meal.

 Print Rate Pin Recipe